Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots

-Many studies emphasize the significance of flipper configuration in terrain traversal and have defined discrete flipper templates (or shapes, states, postures) that effectively address configuration selection in different terrains.
+Many studies emphasize the significance of flipper configuration in terrain traversal and define discrete flipper templates (or shapes, states, postures) that effectively address configuration selection in different terrains.
 A D*-Lite-based path planning method is proposed in \cite{colas20133d}, where robot position planning and flipper configuration planning are separated.
 Suitable flipper configurations are selected among the four predefined flipper postures based on the terrain information on the path.
 Similarly, a linear classifier is trained in \cite{zimmermann2014adaptive} to predict the appropriate shape for the terrain among five predefined flipper shapes.
 In \cite{azayev2022autonomous}, seven states are defined, and a learnable soft-differentiable neural state machine architecture is proposed that considers the probability of switching between states.
-However, these approaches do not consider motion smoothness during a whole traversal, which may lead to inefficient motion and high energy consumption due to frequent state switching.
+However, these approaches do not consider overall motion coherence, which may lead to inefficient motion and high energy consumption due to frequent state switching.
 In contrast, a continuous traversal sequence is proposed in \cite{ohno2007semi}, which enabled cooperation between the front and rear flippers but lacked a unified strategy and clear criteria for specific phases.
-A simplified robot skeleton model is developed in \cite{yuan2019configuration, yuan2020configuration}, and continuous motion is generated by searching a reduced-dimensional configuration space, However, their approach prioritizes the transitions between adjacent configurations over overall motion efficiency, and coordinate selection is not intuitive.
+A simplified robot skeleton model is developed in \cite{yuan2019configuration}, and flipper motion is generated by searching a reduced-dimensional configuration space.
+However, it prioritizes the transitions between adjacent configurations over overall motion efficiency, and coordinate selection is not intuitive.

-Optimization-based motion planning enables the generation of intricate robot motions, as demonstrated by trajectory optimization (TO) techniques in enhancing mobility for legged robots \cite{medeiros2020trajectory,winkler2017fast,winkler2018gait}.
-TO have proven effective in improving the robot locomotion in various scenarios.
-For instance, a whole-body trajectory planning for walking excavators to achieve statically stable motion in rough terrain \cite{jelavic2019whole}, focusing on kinematically feasible motions.
-Furthermore, the hybrid trajectory optimization (HTO) method has been utilized to generate multi-phase motions for hybrid systems with discontinuous dynamics \cite{posa2014direct, bjelonic2020rolling}.